akdoganalibugra/akdoganalibugra/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-A software engineer intern with an opportunistic perspective on discovering and exploiting innovations in the software field.
-Skilled in developing effective projects using React Native and Node.js.
+A software engineer with an opportunistic perspective on discovering and exploiting innovations in the software field.
+Skilled in developing effective projects using Node.js.
 He also has degrees in the hackathons he participated in.

 <h3> 🛠 &nbsp;Tech Stack</h3>